-47. The corporation must be able to support their statement of regularity, propriety and compliance.
+48. The corporation must be able to support their statement of regularity, propriety and compliance.
 This includes responses given in the RSAQ that the corporation completes and discloses to the reporting accountant.
 Although specific documentation is not prescribed, the accounting officer should retain a record of work undertaken throughout the year.
 This is to provide support for the sign-off at year-end and to assist with any reporting accountant queries.
+Where relevant, this should include evidence in relation to any instances where:

-48. Where there is a change of accounting officer during the year, or up to the date of signing the declaration, it is the responsibility of the new accounting officer to be satisfied that they can support their signing of the statement.
-This will be achieved through discussions between the new accounting officer and the corporation, the internal auditor (if applicable), the senior leadership team and, where possible, the previous accounting officer, who should provide a statement to the corporation on regularity, propriety and compliance covering the reporting period up until their date of departure, alongside all relevant working papers, minutes and reports during the period covered by the statement.

-49. ESFA's College Accounts Direction emphasises that in respect of business combinations, the chair and accounting officer of the receiving entity are responsible for signing off, and submitting to ESFA, audited accounts of any dissolving corporation.
+- enquiries were made of ESFA or others as to whether consent was required before entering into a transaction, and the outcome - it would have been necessary to obtain approval for any transactions beyond the delegated financial authorities set out in the "Dear Accounting Officer" letter of 29 November 2022 and ESFA's bite size guides. - 49.
+Where there is a change of accounting officer during the year, or up to the date of signing the declaration, it is the responsibility of the new accounting officer to be satisfied that they can support their signing of the statement.
+This will be achieved through discussions between the new accounting officer and the corporation, the internal auditor (if applicable), the senior leadership team and, where possible, the previous accounting officer, who should provide a statement to the corporation on regularity, propriety and compliance covering the reporting period up until their date of departure, alongside all relevant working papers, minutes and reports during the period covered by the statement. - 50.
+ESFA's College Accounts Direction emphasises that in respect of business combinations, the chair and accounting officer of the receiving entity are responsible for signing off, and submitting to ESFA, audited accounts of any dissolving corporation.
 Similarly, the receiving corporation's accounting officer needs to be satisfied that they can support their signing of the statement of regularity, propriety and compliance.